 All contact between the school and the police department or social service workers on matters involving students shall be made through the administrative office.
 The District encourages police and social service workers to talk to a student away from the school.
 Law enforcement should only be allowed to conduct an interview in the school if they can show special circumstances exist or if the interview is at the request of a school official.
 Law enforcement must comply with all legal requirements regarding notification of parents and consent prior to interviewing students.
 In the event the student's parent cannot be present, a school official shall observe the meeting.
-Social service workers may be permitted to interview students at school pursuant to Montana law.
-In the event the social worker declines to notify the parent, a school official may observe the meeting.
+Social service workers may be permitted to interview students at school official may observe the meeting.